oven-sh/bun/docs/bundler/index.md

 ---

 - `kind`
 - What kind of build output this file is.
-A build generates bundled entrypoints, code-split "chunks", sourcemaps, and copied assets (like images).
+A build generates bundled entrypoints, code-split "chunks", sourcemaps, bytecode, and copied assets (like images).

 ---